Skip to content

 • Use the Present tab to:

-• Direct others to specific areas in your material.
+• Direct others to specific areas in the documents.

 • Use the Notes tab to create notes or mark up the documents.